Best Credit Cards for Bad Credit

 Disadvantages

-The Post Office Classic Credit Card is globally accepted anywhere that accepts Mastercard®.
-You could get a potentially low APR rate, which is ideal for people with a poor credit rating or no credit record.
+The Post Office card is globally accepted anywhere that accepts Mastercard® and it offers a low interest rate, which is ideal for people with a poor credit rating or no credit record.
 You can also make balance transfers with this card.

 Post Office Money Classic Credit Card